Social change: Global demographic shifts

 One of the most obvious changes currently occurring is the change in the relative global population distribution between countries.
 In recent decades, developing countries have become a larger proportion of the world population, increasing from 68% in 1950 to 82% in 2010, and the population of the developed countries has declined from 32% of the total world population in 1950 to 18% in 2010.
 China and India continue to be the largest countries, followed by the US as a distant third.

 However, population growth throughout the world is slowing.
 Population growth among developed countries has been slowing since the 1950s and is now at 0.3% annual growth.
 Population growth among the less developed countries excluding the least developed ones has also been slowing since 1960 and is now at 1.3% annually.
-Population growth among the least developed countries has slowed relatively little and is the highest at 2.7% annual growth.
+Population growth among the least developed countries has slowed relatively little; as of 2022, the annual growth rate is 2.33%.